 I adore citrus fruits in the winter.
 I mean, with all of their vibrant orange and yellow and pink colors, they just look and taste like a bit of much-needed sunshine.
 And as luck would have it, most citrus fruits actually are in season all throughout the winter months.
+So for a much-needed midwinter treat, I made myself this beautiful Meyer lemon pie.

 So right about the time I start feeling the cabin fever set in, and all I can think of is parking myself on a sunny tropical beach for the duration, I can soothe myself by popping into my local grocery store and picking up a bag of whatever citrus looks good (OK, I know that loading up on oranges and grapefruits and such isn’t quite the same as a vacation to a sunny locale, but I’ll just have to make do).